Pealie/Thin-Pod-Hackster.io/README.md

 ## What this project is

-Thin‑Pod is a stick‑on / bolt‑on vibration node designed for motors, pumps, gearboxes, fans, and other rotating assets.
+Thin‑Pod is a compact vibration node designed for motors, pumps, gearboxes, fans, and other rotating assets.
 The pod captures high‑bandwidth vibration from an analogue accelerometer, packetises short windows, and transmits them over a short‑range radio link to a gateway.
 The gateway runs classic condition‑monitoring DSP (RMS, crest factor, envelope, spectral bands) and optional edge‑AI (TinyML / anomaly detection) to produce **actionable health signals** instead of constant raw streaming.

 ---